sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Extract Hour from Time using Datatype Timestamp
 ------------------------------------------------

-It extracts hour from time using datatype timestamp using the DateTimeFieldExtract Node.
+It extracts hour from time using Datatype Timestamp using the DateTimeFieldExtract Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^